dlpazs/Face/README.md

 ## Face Verification

-Face verification is the task of comparing a candidate face to another, and verifying whether it is a match.
+Face verification is the task of **comparing a candidate face to another, and verifying whether it is a match**.
 It is a one-to-one mapping: you have to check if this person is the correct one.

 #### Dual-Agent GANs (IJB-A) [paper](http://papers.nips.cc/paper/6612-dual-agent-gans-for-photorealistic-and-identity-preserving-profile-face-synthesis.pdf)